This lesson will introduce you to the concept of Internet and Web Security.

 Dangers of a Public WiFi?

-- You are not protected by your firewall.
+- Ensure that you are not protected by your firewall and viruscan software.

 - The hackers can use a keylogger to detect what keys of the keyboard you pulse, so it can see what keys you press when you enter your passwords.
 The hackers will then access you account and steal your money and identity.

 - If you use a Public WiFi, be sure you already are inside your account, so that YOU DO NOT HAVE TO ENTER YOUR PASSWORD while at the Public WiFi.

 - NEVER USE A Public WiFi to perform FINANCIAL TRANSACTIONS ON THE NET.